OpenNebula/docs/source/integration/cloud_interfaces/occidd.rst

 Authentication
 --------------

 It is recommended that the server-client communication is performed over HTTPS to avoid sending user authentication information in plain text.

 Notifications
 -------------

 HTTP protocol does not provide means for notification, so this API relies on asynchronous polling to find whether a RESOURCE update is successful or not.

 Examples
 ========

-.. |image0| image:: /./_media/documentation:rel3.4:3cbe4d73.png
+.. |image0| image:: /images/3cbe4d73.png
-:target: /./_detail/documentation:rel3.4:3cbe4d73.png?id=
-.. |image1| image:: /./_media/documentation:rel3.6:diagram.png?w=650&h=200
+.. |image1| image:: /images/diagram.png
-:target: /./_detail/documentation:rel3.6:diagram.png?id=